John-5014/git-hub-search/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Known Bugs
-The page had problems with redirecting the view repositories
+The page had problems with redirecting the view repositories using the buttons

 ## Further help